smitjja/ArduinoScheduler/README.md

 this task to complete.
 In a perfect world this task would finish instantaniously, as having delays, etc will make all other tasks wait as well and cause the system to be unresponsive.

-  * To Achieve the above it is reccomented to break the sketch into many simple tasks as an example:
+  * In order to achieve the above it is reccomended to break the sketch into many simple tasks as an example:
     * checkButtonPress
     * readAnalog
     * blinkLED
+    * buttonPressedLED
+    * testCounter1
-    * testCounter
+    * testCounter2
     * printValues

     This will enable us to control how much priority each task is given using the scheduler in a simple fasion.

+* I also added a very usefull feature to the scheduler for tasks that only needs to be called after a certain time. as an example, we call printValues only once a second and testCounter3 only once every 5 seconds.

 ### Terminology